pipe-dream/installer/README.md

 # installer
-WIP: CLI to install all repos at once
+WIP: CLI to install all repos at once.

 ## notes